 Many athletes and parents continue to be grateful to Margaret Ross-Adler for prodding her husband to establish such an outstanding program.
 Margaret fought 4th stage breast cancer for five years, and sadly passed away in 2007.
 Margaret Ross-Adler's kind spirit and warm smile live on in the many athletes that participate in the program each year.
 The team continues to dedicate all of their many praises, laudations, and accomplishments to the memory of Margaret Ross-Adler.

-The Junior Lifeguard Competition Team training is held Wednesdays, from 8:15 to 10:15 A.M. at the East Bath House Ocean (EBHO).
+The Junior Lifeguard Competition Team training is held Wednesdays, from 8:15 to 10:15 A.M. at the TBD.
 The Jones Beach Lifeguard Corps members will coach and train juniors for tournament skills.
 Coaches will be available to organize the Junior Lifeguard Competition Team at tournaments.
 Tournament entry fees are to be paid by the competing Junior Lifeguard.
 USLA membership included for the competing Junior Lifeguard recognized on the Junior Lifeguard Competition Team.

 - Progress as age increase